-Undergraduate degree from a regionally accredited 4-year college or university.
-Generally, the overall major GPA should be at least 3.0.
+An undergraduate degree from a regionally accredited 4-year college or university is required to be eligible to apply.
+Generally, the overall undergraduate major GPA should be at least 2.8/4.0.

 English Proficiency

 The TOEFL will be waived if a student has completed at least one year of full-time study at a college or university in an English speaking country.
 The TOEFL score should be at least 550 on the written test or 213 on the computer-based test with no section score of less than 13.